kairosity/mp4-lionize/README.md

 # Deployment

 ## Application deployment using Heroku

-1. I created a new Heroku account & then created a new Heroku application, selection Europe as my region, as below:
+1. I created a new Heroku account, then created a new Heroku application selecting Europe as my region, as below:

 <p align="center">
   <img src="static/images/deployment/heroku-deployment-1.png">